nonnenmacher/fof/docs/manual/en-US/chapters/packages/gettingstarted.md

 ### Installing FOF with your component

+> Joomla!
+3.2 will ship with FOF pre-installed.
+Developers must make sure that they do *not* accidentally overwrite the FOF library shipped with Joomla!.
+You can do that with an `if(version_compare(JVERSION, '3.2.0', 'ge')) return;` in your FOF installation code.

 Unfortunately, Joomla! doesn't allow us to version checking before installing a library package.
 This means that it's your responsibility to check that there is no newer version of FOF installed in the user's